weizmannk/EarthOrbitPlan/docs/scenarios/observing_scenarios.rst

         - Quantitative estimation of detection rates and sky localization accuracy for various detector network configurations and observing runs.

-        - Optimization of electromagnetic (:terme:`EM`) follow-up strategies.
+        - Optimization of electromagnetic (:term:`EM`) follow-up strategies.

         - Assessment of requirements and trade-offs for future instrumentation and network design.